r7wx/luna-dns/README.md

 ## Configuration

 <p align="justify">
-Luna DNS is configured by an YAML configuration file.
-An example configuration is provided in the root directory of this repository (config.yml).
+Luna DNS is configured via a YAML configuration file.
+A sample configuration is provided in the root of this repository (config.yml).
 </p>

 ```yml